aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-lab-02-resources.md

 weight: 110
 ---

-Lets build EC2 template.
+Lets build an EC2 template.
 In this Lab, you will write CloudFormation template and learn more about its sections.

 As you read through different sections, there is a code at the end, which you should copy to your template file.